zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 Integration of External Services
 --------------------------------

-|mesh| implements access control to on-premises or external resources with a single solution and it manage automatically ssl encryption certificates.
 A typical example of external service integration is a cluster interacting with a database instance hosted by a third-party service provider.
+To deploy in |product| situations like this one, :ref:`mesh_install` is used.

 Scenario and Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~